nareshbhatia/foodie-react-native/README.md

 DevToolsSecurity -enable
 ```

--   Installing an iOS Simulator in Xcode: open Xcode > Preferences... and select
+-   Install an iOS Simulator in Xcode: open Xcode > Preferences... and select
     the Components tab.
 Select a simulator with the corresponding version of iOS
     you wish to use.